-In 2022 The Company secured additional financing through a capital increase at mDKK 18,5 from Shenzhen Scape Technologies Co., Ltd., Shenzhen, China ("Scape China").
+In 2023 The Company secured additional financing through a capital increase at DKK 12 mio. from Shenzhen Scape Technologies Co., Ltd., Shenzhen, China ("Scape China").

 The Company needs further supply of capital for the continued operation and execution of the company's growth and development strategy.